Huntington Beach Racial Discrimination Attorney

 Yes, California law prohibits employers from retaliating against employees who file discrimination complaints or cooperate with investigations.
 If your employer attempts to fire, demote, or otherwise punish you for reporting discrimination, this creates additional legal claims with separate damages you can recover.

 California courts and employment agencies provide interpreters at no cost for discrimination proceedings.
-The Civil Rights Department (formerly the DFEH) offers services in multiple languages, and legal documents can be translated when needed.
+The Civil Rights Department (formerly the CRD) offers services in multiple languages, and legal documents can be translated when needed.
 Language barriers cannot be used against you, and employers are prohibited from discriminating based on your accent or level of English.